Skip to main content

 I was overjoyed to see that all my health indicators had returned to normal!
 It was truly remarkable to observe how, from the moment I introduced cordyceps tea into my daily routine, the reference ranges in my health graphs all aligned back within the normal spectrum.
 This incredible turnaround was supported by two separate blood work sessions, further validating my experience.
 In my journey to understand more, I stumbled upon some fascinating research from the National Library of Medicine.
 Although the studies weren’t conducted on humans, they echoed my own positive outcomes, adding a layer of scientific intrigue to my personal story of wellness.

-White blood cell count goes from dangerously high to normal
+White blood cell count goes from dangerously high to normal.

-Platelets go from dangerously low to normal
+Platelets go from dangerously low to normal.

 Research Links: